The minimalist lifestyle is only for some.

 Want to live a minimalist lifestyle?
 Go without a microwave.

-Instead of keeping both a large microwave and toaster on the counter, we donated both and now own a single, small toaster oven in the kitchen.
+Instead of keeping a large microwave and toaster on the counter, we donated both and now own a small toaster oven in the kitchen.
 It’s multi-use and allows us to heat food, bake, and toast when needed.

 As another benefit, I’ve also noticed our eating habits have improved due to the absence of a microwave.
 Processed food is often microwaved most.
 I reach for a raw vegetable or fruit instead of making a bag of popcorn or heating sodium-rich soup when I want a snack.